Skip to Content

 If you’re trying to figure out where Santa is, we have you covered with this list of where to see Santa in Wilmington, NC.

-Christmas things to do in Fayetteville, NC
+More Christmas things to do in the South:

 Charleston is known for its charm, and that charm is dialed up a notch during the Christmas season.
 Homes are decorated, trees are lit, and markets switch to holiday gifts.
 There are tons of holiday things to do in the area.